communityinclusion/communityinclusion.org/src/pages/news/2024-10-16_ici-published-in-the-institute-on-community-integrations-impact-highlight-on-employment-idd.md

 thumbnail: "../../images/ICI.png"
 ---

-Five Institute for Community Inclusion (ICI) staff have published articles in the latest [*Impact, Feature Issue on Employment and IDD*](https://publications.ici.umn.edu/impact/37-2/cover?j=12998415&sfmc_sub=669881332&l=79433_HTML&u=267485501&mid=6379454&jb=1) by the Institute on Community Integration at the University of Minnesota.
+Five ICI/UMass Boston staff have published articles in the latest [*Impact, Feature Issue on Employment and IDD*](https://publications.ici.umn.edu/impact/37-2/cover?j=12998415&sfmc_sub=669881332&l=79433_HTML&u=267485501&mid=6379454&jb=1) by the Institute on Community Integration at the University of Minnesota.

 The Institute on Community Integration publishes [*Impact*](https://ici.umn.edu/series/14) three times a year.
 This free newsletter publication features research, strategies, and success stories for and by people with disabilities, their families, educators, community service providers, policymakers, and advocates.